cybergate-services/cybererp/README.md

  # Cybergate Odoo Support

-   I you need suport for an Containerized Odoo deployment in your production enviorenment:
+   If you need suport for an Containerized Odoo deployment in your production enviorenment:
    Contact: support@cybergate.lk